 – “She included various practical exercises during her sessions.
 The stakeholder identification exercise was very useful.’’

 Dorothea Hilhorst is a professor of humanitarian aid and reconstruction at the International Institute of Social Studies of Erasmus University Rotterdam.
 She has wide research experience in the linkages between climate change, disasters and conflict in a.o.
 Afghanistan, Angola, Burundi, the Democratic Republic of Congo, Ethiopia, the Philippines, Rwanda, South Sudan, and Sri Lanka.
-Currently, her main research programme concerns where “Conflict meets disaster’, that studies disaster governance in high-conflict, low-conflict and post-conflict societies.
+Currently, her main research programme concerns where “Conflict meets disaster’, which studies disaster governance in high-conflict, low-conflict and post-conflict societies.

-Previous course participants’quotes:
+Previous course participant quotes:

 – “Her session gave me a new perspective.
 I never thought of linking conflict with disaster, food insecurity or poverty.”